Hong Kong Med J 2017;23:Epub 10 Mar 2017

 Figure 4.
 An example of aseptic loosening of acetabular components

-Radiographs were taken from a 56-year-old female who underwent Zweymüller-Plus total hip arthroplasty at 10.7 years of follow-up in July 2012: (a) at 10 years of follow-up before revision, and (b) at 10 years of follow-up after revision
+Radiographs were taken from a 56-year-old female who underwent Zweymüller-Plus total hip arthroplasty at 10.7 years of follow-up in July 2012: (a) before revision and (b) at 10 years of follow-up after revision

 There were no other re-operations at the time of most recent follow-up.
 Two hips (two patients), however, showed excessive polyethylene wear of the liner although both were asymptomatic.
 Liner exchange was recommended but both patients refused.
 They were closely monitored for observation of wear progression and osteolysis development.